Skip to main content

 Secondary Service Connection

-As previously mentioned, a person who has an allergic disorder may be more susceptible to developing eosinophilic esophagitis.
-As such, veterans who are already service-connected for an allergic disorder, such as asthma or eczema, may be able to establish secondary service connection, if it was caused or aggravated by the allergic disorder.
+A person with an allergic disorder may be more susceptible to developing eosinophilic esophagitis.
+As such, veterans who are already service-connected for an allergic disorder, such as asthma or eczema, may be able to establish secondary service connection if it was caused or aggravated by the allergic disorder.

 To establish secondary service connection for eosinophilic esophagitis, the veteran will generally need to submit the following to VA: